 Text under discussion

 The TID grouping capability is supported in a successfully established block ack agreements if both the originator and recipient set the TID Grouping Capable and the RBUFCAP Quantity Capable subfields to 1 in their respective EDMG Flow Control Extension Configuration elements transmitted in the ADDBA Request and ADDBA Response frames.
-The Recipient Memory Capabilities field and fields within the Recipient Memory Configuration subelement for TIDs that were set to 1 in TID Grouping subfield shall be identical in the ADDBA Request and ADDBA Response frames.
+The Recipient Memory Capabilities field and fields within the Recipient Memory Configuration subelement for TIDs that were set to 1 in TID Grouping subfield shall be identical in the ADDBA Response frames.